Jun 20, 2025 Jambo

 1. Can stop companies from receiving regulatory approvals

-Engaging with stakeholders isn’t just good practice, it’s often a legal or regulatory requirement in sectors such as mining and energy production.
+Engaging with stakeholders isn't just good practice; it's often a legal or regulatory requirement in mining and energy production sectors.
 Communicating and developing relationships ensure organizations comply with regulatory requirements to achieve project permits or development licenses.
-If stakeholders feel like they weren't engaged meaningfully, they can push back on project approvals.
+If stakeholders feel they weren't engaged meaningfully, they can push back on project approvals.

 1. Control how people see a company's reputation

 Effective and open communication with stakeholders instills confidence and trust.
-Stakeholders can tarnish a company's reputation easily these days.
+These days, stakeholders can easily tarnish a company's reputation.
 As a result, organizations that build positive relationships with their stakeholders are less likely to face public opposition and poor feedback.

 How to identify your stakeholders

-Having gained an understanding of stakeholders in general, it’s time to identify who they are, specifically to your project, and implement a plan to engage effectively with them.
-To get started with identifying your stakeholders, we recommend performing a stakeholder analysis.
+Having gained an understanding of stakeholders in general, it's time to identify who they are specifically to your project and implement a plan to engage with them effectively.
+To identify your stakeholders, we recommend performing a stakeholder analysis.

-There are five main steps of stakeholder analysis to help you decipher who your key stakeholders are and prioritize them based on their influence.
+There are five main steps to stakeholder analysis to help you identify your key stakeholders and prioritize them by their influence.

-Once you understand your key stakeholders, you can use this information to devote your resources accordingly.
+Once you understand your key stakeholders, you can allocate resources accordingly.
 This includes your time, budget, and communication resources for the most effective engagement.

 How to engage with your stakeholders

-Developing and implementing a comprehensive stakeholder engagement plan is essential to communicate and engage with your stakeholders meaningfully.
+Developing and implementing a comprehensive stakeholder engagement plan is essential to effectively communicating with and engaging your stakeholders.
 With multiple team members interacting at various touchpoints, stakeholders often encounter a range of communication styles, channels, and response times.
 Without a structured plan, this can lead to miscommunication, overlooked correspondence, and misaligned expectations.
-Establishing a clear engagement plan minimizes project risks, enhances resource management, and, most importantly, can ensure you are working towards fostering lasting trust and positive relationships with your stakeholders.
+Establishing a clear engagement plan minimizes project risks, enhances resource management, and, most importantly, ensures you are working towards fostering lasting trust and positive relationships with your stakeholders.

 How to track engagement with your stakeholders